thearchitector/parceler/README.md

 ![downloads](https://img.shields.io/gem/dt/parceler.svg?style=flat-square)](https://rubygems.org/gems/parceler)
 [![license](https://img.shields.io/github/license/thearchitectoR/parceler.svg?style=flat-square)](/LICENSE)

 Parceler attempts to be an alternative asset compiler and manager for [Ruby on Rails](https://rubyonrails.org/).
-It provides functionality similar to Rails' own [Webpacker gem](https://github.com/rails/webpacker), but is powered by [Parcel](https://parceljs.org/) rather than [Webpack](https://webpack.js.org/).
-As a result, it is intended to require significantly less out-of-the-box configuration at the cost of some more advanced features.
+It provides functionality similar to Rails' own [Webpacker gem](https://github.com/rails/webpacker) but is powered by [Parcel](https://parceljs.org/) instead of [Webpack](https://webpack.js.org/).
+As a result and at the cost of some more advanced features, it requires significantly less out-of-the-box configuration.
 While meant for Rails, nothing inhibits using this gem outside of a Rails context.

 ## Installation
 You can install this gem by adding it to your application's `Gemfile` via: